-1.1.
-Alexandrian coinage:
+1.1.Alexandrian coinage:

 Minted in Egypt under Roman rule from Augustus (BC 27 - AD 19) to Diocletian (AD 284 - 305), exhibited distinct characteristics.
 Following his conquest of Egypt, Augustus established it as a separate entity within the empire, governed by an appointed official from the equestrian order and largely inaccessible to senators.
 This unique status is reflected in the coinage.
 Alexandrian coins, struck in silver (often a debased alloy known as billon) and bronze, circulated exclusively within Egypt.
-Unlike their Roman counterparts, they bore Greek inscriptions and employed the Alexandrian calendar, which commenced on August 29th, aligning with the Egyptian calendar.
+Unlike their Roman counterparts, they bore Greek inscriptions and employed the Alexandrian calendar, which commenced on August 29th, aligning with the Egyptian calendar2.

-&lt;sup>1 VANEERDEWEGH, N., & VAN B. L., "An African Emperor in Egypt: The Representation of Septimius Severus and his Family on the Egyptian Coinage", Ancient Society, 50, 2020, 203-245,205-206.
+1 VANEERDEWEGH, N. & VAN B. L. An African Emperor in Egypt: The Representation of Septimius Severus and his Family on the Egyptian Coinage, Ancient Society, 2020, 205-206.